Your guide to keeping portion distortion in check

 Practicing portion control allows for freedom from guilt about eating favorite foods, as all foods, in moderation, can fit into a healthy eating pattern.

-Are you looking for educational resources that teach healthy portion sizes?
-These featured resources teach healthy portion sizes to teens in middle school and high school.
+Are you looking for print or digital downloadable educational resources that teach healthy portion sizes to children?
+These featured resources teach healthy portion sizes to children in fourth grade through high school.

 Maureen Bligh, MA, RDN